javedh-dev/kwark/PERSISTENCE.md

 - **New Chat button**: Start a fresh conversation at any time
 - **Chat list**: Browse all your saved conversations
-- **Timestamps**: See when each chat was last updated (Today, Yesterday, X days ago)
+- **Timestamps**: See when each chat was last updated
 - **Active indicator**: The current chat is highlighted
 - **Delete button**: Appears on hover for each chat

 ### Data Storage

-- All data is stored locally in your browser using localStorage
+- All data is stored in a local SQLite database
-- Storage key: `nanochat_conversations`
+- Database file: `data/nanochat.db`
+- ORM: Drizzle ORM
+- Driver: better-sqlite3

+### Database Schema

+The database consists of the following tables:

+- `users`: Stores user information (id, email, username, etc.)
-- Each chat includes:
+- `chats`: Stores chat sessions (id, user_id, title, timestamps)
-  - Unique ID
-  - Title (auto-generated from first message)
-  - Full message history
-  - Creation and update timestamps
+- `messages`: Stores messages for each chat (id, chat_id, role, content, timestamp)

 ## Usage